Special rates require proof of eligibility at check-in.

 The "original home of the mai tai," Don the Beachcomber includes a cool mai tai bar (bar service is slow, so sit back and enjoy the view) and has recently become a popular local spot for lunch, thanks to fresh ono sandwiches and addictive sweet-potato fries.
 Dinners are priced like those at the Kohala Coast resort restaurants (high), but the location offers the absolute best view in town of Kailua Bay.
 Try any of the nightly seafood specials or the Huli Huli Chicken, but the Paniolo prime rib is the star attraction, slow roasted for flavor and tenderness.
 Save room for the Molten Lava Cake. www.royalkona.com/Dining.cfm.
 Credit cards accepted.

-Visitors enjoy stopping here for lunch after a morning of snorkeling at Kealakekua Bay, and for good reason: the views of the Honaunau coast from this roadside restaurant in South Kona are stunning.
+Visitors enjoy stopping here for breakfast or lunch after a morning of snorkeling at Kealakekua Bay, and for good reason: the views of the Honaunau coast from this roadside restaurant in South Kona are stunning.
 Breads are all homemade, and you get to choose your favorite when ordering a generously sized sandwich brimming with Black Forest ham and the like.
 If you're in the mood for a Hawaiian smoothie, iced honey-mocha latte, or homemade luau bread, it's worth the detour, even though the parking lot can be tricky to maneuver. www.coffeeshack.com.
 Credit cards accepted.
 No dinner.

 This cool little spot near Costco features beautiful tropical woodworking by Dave Weaver, who also serves up his own ceviche concoctions, highlighted by the Taapuna, with fresh ono and coconut milk.
 Order the sampler plate and you'll get to try four different ceviches, all served with chips and homemade bread baked daily by Dave's wife, April.
 Dave likes to play guitar and tell stories about surfing, Costa Rica, and music.
 Relax here after a day at the beach, and enjoy the view of Pine Trees surf spot below.